×

 How to Use 把 with Two Objects

-It is possible, depending on your verb, that a 把 sentence will have both a direct object and an indirect object (the latter of which is typically introduced by (gěi) — to, for.
+It is possible, depending on your verb, that a 把 sentence will have both a direct object and an indirect object.
+The latter option is typically introduced by (gěi) — to, for.

 Common verbs that have two objects include: